Updated: Feb 5, 2021

-But, we all know that, Noah didn’t’ built his Ark when it was already raining and Blacky (the brother who built a cement house in the story of the 3 Little Pigs) made his due diligence, did a lot of hard work, then invested a lot to be ready for the Big Bad Wolf.
+But, we all know that, Noah didn’t’ built his Ark when it was already raining and Blacky (the brother who built a cement house in the story of the 3 Little Pigs) made his due diligence, prepped-up, then invested a lot to be ready for the Big Bad Wolf.
 This gives rise to the fundamental question, are companies and IT organizations who did not prepare ahead of time doomed for eternity?
 Perhaps they maybe a little bit too late into the digital ballgame, but there’s no reason to despair -- it’s never too late to start.
 As they say, "the best way to plant a tree is 20 years ago, the second best time is -- NOW!"

-This series of blog articles will discuss, among other things not just how to survive, but how to thrive and create value to your organizations as an IT department in this difficult time using modern IT management mindset.
+[This series of blog articles will discuss, among other things not just how to survive, but how to thrive and create value to your organizations as an IT department in this difficult time using modern IT management mindset]

-IT Operations Management Paradigm Shift
+The IT Operations Management Paradigm Shift

 Business and not IT must be the end-goal of any technological and digitization efforts.
 Don’t implement technology for the sake of technology.
 Technology is a means toward a business end.

-Focus your digitization efforts in contributing to the bottom line.
+Focus your digitization efforts on contributing to the bottom line.
 Everything boils down to increasing throughput, reducing inventory, and lowering operating expenses.
 If your digitization efforts do not pass this litmus test, then consider rethinking your strategy.

 Hire the best, train them to be better than you, promote them, then repeat.
 True leaders breed other leaders.
-People is still the best asset of any company.
+People are still the best asset of any company.
 In IT, cheap resources oftentimes become more expensive in the end.

-Measure what matters and manage them with system.
+Measure what matters and manage them with the system.
 Simply measuring IT uptime is passé.
 You need to be able to correlate your IT uptime with business uptime.
 Measure what counts to the business, not just to IT.